Canon 1D Mark III vs 700D

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark III and the Canon 700D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D Mark III: